One area of particular semanticity (yes, that is a real word) in motherhood is how we feed our babies and the language we use with mothers.

 The participants in the Younger Mums Project identified ABA’s ‘Breastfeeding Confidence’ booklet as what they wanted (nothing more, nothing less).

 If they were given multiple pamphlets and ‘hassled’ at each antenatal visit about breastfeeding, it actually made them less likely to breastfeed because they wanted to get away from the pressure and perceived judgement.
 Likewise, after their baby was born, if they were poked and proded and their questions were dismissed, they were less likely to continue breastfeeding.

 Imagine if they were treated respectfully, gently and hands off.
-If they were shown baby-led attachment and offered quality breastfeeding classes BEFORE birth (ABA offers such classes).
+If they were shown baby-led attachment and offered quality breastfeeding information (such as the ABA booklet identified in the project).
 In all this – language matters.
 Postitive language (benefits) is far more effective than negative (risk) language.